The Incredible Hulk Returns: Plot

-In the morning, Banner scolds Blake for setting back his experiment and demands that he and Thor make amends.
-Journalist Jack McGee hears of sightings of the Hulk and attempts to track him down.
+In the morning, Banner scolds Blake for setting back his experiment and demands that he make amends.
+While ordinarily he leaves the area when the Hulk is sighted, Banner is confident enough that the Transponder will cure him to risk staying.
+He advises Blake to speak to Thor to learn more about their bond.

+Journalist Jack McGee hears of sightings of the Hulk and his investigations lead him to suspect that David Bannion is the Hulk's human alter ego.
+When he investigates Bannion's address, Banner puts him off the scent by having Thor answer the door and identify himself as David Bannion.
 Thor bonds with Blake at a bar, briefly entertaining the possibility of Thor using his powers to fight crime.
-A Cajun gang outside the Joshua-Lambert Institute seek to kidnap Banner and the Transponder, but the Hulk effortlessly dispatches them.
-The mob leader Jack LeBeau targets Dr. Shaw instead of Banner.
-Mob members disguised as police officers ambush Banner and Shaw and kidnap Shaw despite the combined efforts of the Hulk and Thor.
+A mercenary gang outside the Joshua-Lambert Institute seek to kidnap Banner and the Transponder, but the Hulk effortlessly dispatches them.
+The mercenary leader Jack LeBeau targets Shaw as a hostage.
+Mercenaries disguised as police officers ambush and kidnap Shaw despite the combined efforts of the Hulk and Thor.
+Joshua-Lambert executive Zack Lambert has been working as the mercenaries' inside man as revenge against his overbearing older brother Joshua, but he balks at the kidnapping and is fatally shot.

-LeBeau blackmails Banner into handing over the Transponder in return for Shaw's life.
-Banner sabotages the Transponder so it cannot be used as a weapon, removing his chance of a cure.
-Hulk, Blake, and Thor ambush the gang's hideout and fight off a legion of gunmen to rescue Shaw.
-McGee is once again the subject of ridicule for his obsession with the Hulk and Thor.
-Blake and Banner both agree that Shaw has likely figured out that Banner and the Hulk are one and the same.
+LeBeau demands the Transponder as the ransom for Shaw.
+Recognizing its potential as a weapon in the wrong hands, Banner sabotages the Transponder, removing his chance of a cure.
+Zack contacts Banner from his deathbed and tells him where Shaw is being held.
+Hulk, Blake, and Thor ambush the gang's hideout and fight them to rescue Shaw.
+McGee is once again berated by his editor for his obsession with the Hulk and Thor.
+Blake and Banner agree that Shaw has likely figured out that Banner is the Hulk.
 Thor and Blake, now at peace with each other, say their goodbyes to Banner.
-Banner is forced to end his relationship with Shaw and once again leaves to find a cure.
+Under threat of McGee finding him if he stays longer, Banner is forced to end his relationship with Shaw and once again leaves to find a cure.